eqlog/eqlog/README.md

 Func <ConstantName> : <Sort>;
 ```

-In the context of eqlog, functions are synonymous with *partial* functions; they need not be total.
+To eqlog, functions are synonymous to *partial* functions; they need not be total.

 ### Axioms
-The simplest but most general form of axiom is the *implication*.
+The simplest but most general type of axiom is the *implication*.
 Implications are of the form
 ```rust
 Axiom <Premise> => <Conclusion>;
 ```
 where `<Premise>` and `<Conclusion>` are conjunctions of *atoms*.

-Most atoms are built from *terms*.
+Most atoms contain *terms*.
 A term is either a variable or an application of a function symbol to terms.
 Variables names must be `lower_snake_case`.
-Variables that are used only once in a premise should be replaced with a wildcard `_`.
+Variables that are used only once should be replaced with a wildcard `_`.

 Eqlog supports the following atoms:
 * Atoms of the form `<PredName>(<arg_1>, ..., <arg_n>)`.